Embarking on your sustainability journey can be quite exciting.

 - Look inside the tank to see how large it is.
 If it looks like you could fit two one-gallon jugs of milk side-by-side, you probably have an older toilet.

 This should take just a few minutes but will let you know if your toilets are low-flow or not.
-Someday in the future, we may not need to worry about this, as we will most likely transition to waterless urinals and toilets that use only 2 tablespoons of water to flush, but until then, check your toilets.
+Someday in the future, we may not need to worry about this, as we will most likely transition to waterless urinals and composting toilets, but until then, check your toilets.

 If you have an older toilet, it’s time for an upgrade!
 Fortunately, many water utilities offer rebates to help you offset the cost of a new toilet.
 These rebates typically range from $50-100 if you’re upgrading from a 3.5 gpf to a 1.28 gpf toilet but be sure to read the rebate requirements first to make sure that the toilet you buy will qualify.